 How Long Do Washing Machines Last?

 In the United States, almost every home has a washing machine, and the few people that don’t have them, certainly wish they did.
-Spending hours each week at the laundromat can be a large waste of time, so most people go out of their way to ensure that they have a washer and dryer.
+Spending hours each week at the laundromat can be a large waste of time, so most homeowners go out of their way to ensure they have a working washer and dryer.

 Average Lifespan of Washing Machines